KingsleyAmankwah/edu-hub/README.md

 ## :dart: About

-EduHub is an web based educational platform that give access to free educational materials to students in Junior High Schools of Ghana.
+EduHub is a web based educational platform that give access to free educational materials to students in Junior High Schools of Ghana.

 ## :sparkles: Features